aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

 > `cdk.context.json`, or use the `cdk context` command.
 For more information, see
 > [Runtime Context](https://docs.aws.amazon.com/cdk/latest/guide/context.html) in the CDK
 > developer guide.
 >
+> If you want the key of the context variable to be tied to the scope
+> passed to `lookup` instead of being global (which would use the same value any
+> time you call `lookup` across your entire app), you can set the `linkContextToScope` argument to `true`
+>
 > `MachineImage.genericLinux()`, `MachineImage.genericWindows()` will use `CfnMapping` in
 > an agnostic stack.